Bobylly/PortfolioTracker/README.md

        - quantity
        - $ purchase price
        - $ sell price
        - ROE
-       - current-btc-price

         ----- to be continued, added more later -----

-   2.   create methods representing excel functions ($ sum, btc sum, average entry price, conditions, etc)
+   2.   create excel functions ($ sum, average entry price, conditions, etc)
        - if same stock_name found, alert user to add a different stock.

    # future releases ideas

-    - asign db entries as objects, look into hibernate or other alternatives
+    - asign db entries as objects, look into hibernate, jpa or other alternatives
     - research graphs, what libraries to use, what's easier to understand and easy to deploy
     - add users/login